mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 * Layerset World:
     * Instance `OSM Demosource <https://osm-demo.wheregroup.com/service?&REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3.0>`_

 The instance of the OSM demosource is automatically included in the installation.
-Now this needs to be integrated into an existing Layerset.
+Now this WMS needs to be integrated into an existing Layerset.
 Switch to the tab Layersets.
 In the following example, the Layerset "YAML main" was renamed to "World".
 In case of difficulties with the integration, the documentation of the `Layersets <../backend/layerset.html>`_ provides useful information.

 .. figure:: ../../../figures/layertree/layertree_configuration_layerset_simple_en.png